WhatsApp vs Job Management Software: UK Cost Guide (2026) featured image

 Job Management Software

-Most UK tradespeople started their business the same way.
+When I started Elite Heating and Plumbing, every trades business I spoke to ran on paper, phone calls, and memory.
+Today it is WhatsApp groups and spreadsheets, but the underlying problem is exactly the same.
+Most UK tradespeople started their business this way.
 A phone, a WhatsApp group for the crew, a spreadsheet for jobs, and a notepad for quotes.
 It works when you have three jobs a week.
 It starts to fall apart at ten.
-By twenty it's costing you real money.
+By twenty it is costing you real money.

 This is not a piece trying to sell you software.
-It's a genuine cost comparison.
-We want to work out, in pounds and hours, at what point purpose-built job management software pays for itself compared to the free tools you're already using.
+It is an honest cost comparison, part of our wider digital transformation roadmap for UK trades businesses.
+We want to work out, in pounds and hours, at what point purpose-built job management software pays for itself compared to the free tools you are already using.

 The answer depends on your day rate, how many jobs you run, and how much time you lose to admin.
 We've built a calculator below to run the numbers for your specific situation.